Ambrose Barlow: Early life and education

-In 1597, at the age of twelve, Edward entered the household of a Protestant cousin, Sir Urian Leigh of Adlington, Cheshire, in order to serve an apprenticeship as a page.
+In 1597, at the age of twelve, Edward entered the household of a Protestant cousin, Sir Urian Leigh of Adlington, Cheshire, to serve an apprenticeship as a page.
 His cousin was the son of his maternal aunt, Sibila (Brereton) Leigh, the half-sister of Barlow's mother, Mary (Brereton) Barlow.
-Barlow adhered to the Anglican faith until 1607, when he converted to Roman Catholicism after being brought back to Catholicism by a friend.
+Barlow adhered to the Anglican faith until 1607, when he converted to Roman Catholicism after a friend brought him back to Catholicism.

 After completing his apprenticeship, Barlow realised that his true vocation was for the priesthood, so travelled to Douai in France to study at the English College there before attending the Royal College of Saint Alban in Valladolid, Spain.
-In 1613, on a visit to England, Barlow was imprisoned for his beliefs for several months; however after being released, he returned to Douai in 1615 where he joined the community of English Benedictine monks at St. Gregory's (now Downside Abbey), where his brother Rudesind Barlow was prior.
-He became a member of the Order of Saint Benedict taking the name Ambrose in place of his baptismal name of Edward.
+In 1613, on a visit to England, Barlow was imprisoned for his beliefs for several months; however, after being released, he returned to Douai in 1615, where he joined the community of English Benedictine monks at St. Gregory's (now Downside Abbey), where his brother Rudesind Barlow was prior.
+He became a member of the Order of Saint Benedict, taking the name Ambrose in place of his baptismal name of Edward.
 He was ordained as a priest in 1617.